ADELOS | ancient technologies • traditional techniques • modern infrastructure in the farmhouse of Markos

 Situated across the touristically overexploited Mykonos in Cyclades, the island of Delos is one of the most important archaeological sites in Greece and a UNESCO World Heritage Site.
 In the 3,43 km2 are the remains of a significant religious and commercial centre of the Mediterranean Sea, a cosmopolitan and multicultural port-city that once hosted more than twenty thousand inhabitants.
 The modern history of the island is marked by the beginning of archaeological excavations coordinated by the French School of Athens in 1873.
 These excavations revealed traces of a complex ancient urban landscape: sanctuaries of different deities and religions, stoas and markets, artisanal workshops, and a variety of residential building types, supported by an elaborate system for water infrastructure.

-The experience of Boulouki in studying and preserving traditional building practices in various parts of Greece will be employed for the transformation of this rural complex into a space for accommodation for heritage researchers and practitioners.
 Our preliminary studies revealed the seemingly humble ruins of the abandoned farmhouse to be complex structures, embedding a wide range of varied elements and materials: from ancient fragments originating from a nearby Hellenistic house to objects from more recent periods, such as the iron rails originally used by French archaeologists for transporting archaeological finds, and were later used by locals as supporting beams for the roof of the farmhouse.
-The hybrid nature of this rural complex raises questions and challenges for its restoration, both in practical and in theoretical terms.
-It is precisely this hybridity that presents us with the opportunity to seek links between seemingly divergent systems of knowledge (ancient, vernacular, and modern), and to map the ways in which the synergies and diachronies of those systems can produce sustainable structures of building and dwelling.
+The hybrid nature of this rural complex raises questions and challenges for its restoration, both in practical and in theoretical terms, which Boulouki is undertaking by making use of its long experience in the study of traditional building techniques in various regions of Greece.

 The workshop: 20-26 October 2024